jaydenmpaz/LeetCode/README.md

 Templates directory contains code templates for common patterns for data structures and algorithms

-Solutions directory holds solutions from curated list of problems from below
+Solutions directory holds solutions and apporaches for problems from curated lists below

 Sources: